Backup Incremental Level 0 Database

 There are four types of backup: full, differential, incremental, and archive.
 Full backups are made when you want to create a copy of your entire data set.
 Differential backups are made after a full backup and contain only the data that has changed since the last full backup.
 Incremental backups are made after a full or differential backup and contain only the data that has changed since the last incremental backup.
 Archive backups are made after a full or incremental backup and contain only the data that has changed since the last archive backup.

-See also How To Back Up In Icloud
+See also Mac How To Backup

 What is the difference between full backup and Level 0?